VerdantFox/blog_posts/posts/0010_become_a_developer/coding_career.md

 **Good luck in your journey!**
 **[Image by pch.vector](https://www.freepik.com/free-vector/business-leader-standing-arrow-holding-flag-flat-vector-illustration-cartoon-people-training-doing-business-plan-leadership-victory-challenge-concept_10606192.htm) on Freepik.**

-With this detailed guide, you now have the tools at your disposal to learn to code on your own and land your first junior developer role, all without a formal education or bootcamp.
+With this detailed guide, you now have the tools at your disposal to learn to code on your own and land your first junior developer role, all without a formal education or coding bootcamp.
 Good luck on your journey.
 I'd love to hear how it goes and your progress along the way.

 ## Attributions